 Enjoy these fun circus themed yoga and mindfulness activities to do this summer!

-From yoga poses, breathing exercises to crafts, books, and games, there is always something for everyone in yoga class 🙂
+From yoga poses and breathing exercises to crafts, books, and games, there is always something for everyone in yoga class 🙂